 - ¼ tsp cajun seasoning blend, or to taste

 - ⅛ tsp cayenne pepper, to taste

 - a pinch of salt

 - To make the sauce: simply combine ingredients and whisk!
 If you have a food processor handy, add some of the actual chipotle peppers into the sauce too and blend away!

 - To make your flax egg, whisk together 1 TBSP ground flax with 3 TBSP water and pop it in the fridge to set.

 - Next coarsely mash your beans in a large bowl and set aside.
 For added texture, you can leave some of the beans in tact.

-- Add your pumpkin, chopped chipotle peppers, and garlic to the beans and season with your Italian seasoning blend, salt, garlic powder, paprika, red pepper flakes, and chopped green onion, then stir to coat.
+- Add your pumpkin and chopped chipotle peppers to the beans and season with your Italian seasoning blend, salt, garlic powder, paprika and red pepper flakes, then stir to coat.

 - Next grab your oats, you can leave them whole for texture's sake, chop them, or pulse them in a blender/processor.
 I usually go with the latter when photographing my burgers since they make a prettier patty - but all three options are delicious so go with whichever method you prefer!